hosseinimh/ApiResource/README.md

 ## Installation
-Its a PHP Laravel project, so first you need to install Composer then run this command in CMD:
+Its a PHP Laravel project, so first you need to install `Composer` then run this command in `CMD`:
 ```bash
 composer create-project laravel/laravel api_resource
 ```

-The project uses React.JS as a frontend framework, so you need to install `NPM` first then run this command in CMD:
+The project uses React.JS as a frontend framework, so you need to install `NPM` first then run this command in `CMD`:
 ```bash
 npm run watch
 ```